Skip to content

 Crantage de tissu fini à la colle à effilocher

-Prevent fabric from fraying without a zigzag stitch
+Preventing fabric from fraying without a zigzag stitch

-Trimming the raw edges of frayed fabric
+To bind the raw edges of a frayed fabric

 Gansage d'un tissuGansage d'un tissu

-English seams, anti-fraying during assembly
+English seams, anti-fraying at the assembly

-Simple finishing touches with anti-fray glue
+Simple finishing touches with anti-fraying glue

 3. Wait for it to dry.